-- developing vision algorithm using plain C++ is hard, troublesome and error prone, but Adaptive Vision Studio makes it easy,
+- developing vision algorithm using plain C++ is hard, troublesome and error prone, but Aurora Vision Studio makes it easy,

-- programs written with Adaptive Vision Library Lite on Windows can be easily debugged using Microsoft Visual Studio thanks to provided debug visualizers and the Image Watch extensions to Microsoft Visual Studio,
+- programs written with Aurora Vision Library Lite on Windows can be easily debugged using Microsoft Visual Studio thanks to provided debug visualizers and the Image Watch extensions to Microsoft Visual Studio,

 - cross compilation using virtualization solution, like Vagrant, is easy and fast, and does not force developer to use two systems simultaneously.